obsidiandynamics/meteor/README.md

   - Ideally, publishers and subscribers should refer to stream solely by its name, without concerning themselves with its underlying configuration.
 Create a stream metedata service that holds a serialized `StreamConfig` (e.g. JSON with YConf mappings) for a given stream name.
 (A distributed hash map should do.)
   - The act of looking up the stream's metadata should be separate from the act of connecting to the stream for pub-sub.
 The lookup operation is done via a separate `MetadataService` API and may take an optional `Supplier<StreamConfig>`, in case the stream doesn't exist.
   - There would ideally be one application responsible for 'mastering' the stream; that application would house the stream config and pass it as the default value.
 Typically, that application would be one of the publishers.
 Other applications would perform the lookup without knowledge of the default value; if metadata is missing then the application would either back off or fail (or more pragmatically, fail after some number of back-offs).
 Perhaps the lookup API could take a timeout value, backing off and retrying behind the scenes.
   - Being a distributed hash map, the metadata map might itself be created lazily.
 For this reason, _all_ cohorts must agree on the metadata map configuration.
-Sensible defaults should be provided by HazelQ, with the option to override.
+Sensible defaults should be provided by Meteor, with the option to override.
   - Metadata persistence: this wouldn't be an issue for transient (non-persisted topics); however, persisted topics might survive their own metadata if the grid is reformed.
 The only problem is that there isn't a sensible default persistence configuration for the metadata hash map.
 The options are to either agree on a global configuration which is dispersed out-of-band, or to apply the `Supplier<MetadataConfig>` pattern and make one 'pilot' process responsible for metadata 'bootstrapping'.
 If all metadata replicas are lost, the other procs would have to wait for the pilot proc to join the grid.
 The same pilot proc could also be used to 'master' the streams — acting as a central repository of configuration, which it immediately transfers to the grid.
 For as long as the grid is intact, the pilot proc is dormant.
   - The pilot is a simple process attached to the grid that can be remotely configured using a Hazelcast topic.
 * Parallel persistence engine: